Table of Contents

 Composer is a dependency manager for PHP.
 It allows you to declare the libraries your project depends on and it will install them in your project for you.

 You're now ready to start using the CurrencyApi.net PHP SDK.
-Begin by creating an instance of the CurrencyApi class with your API key:
+Begin by creating an instance of the CurrencyApi class with your API key — the fastest way to wire up a production‑ready currency api php client:

 <?php